chenying-wang/Tank-Game/README.md

 # Tank Game with DRL AI
-The AI is based on Deep Q-Network(DQN).
+The AI is based on Deep Q-Network(DQN) written in pure JavaScript.

 ## License
 MIT